 - A completed permit application is provided with plans.

 The applicant will be notified to pick up the plans, the cost of the permit, and a permit will be issued.

 - The applicant will be notified to pick up the plans for correction

 - A plan review comment sheet noting the deficiencies will be attached

-- The applicant will resubmit the corrected plans with the original comment sheet
+- The applicant should resubmit the corrected plans with the original comment sheet

-- The contractor shall have performed all pre-testing required by the installation standard used prior to requesting an inspection of the system.
+- The contractor shall have completed all pre-testing required by the installation standard used prior to requesting an inspection of the system.

 Fire Department Acceptance Test Check List

-- The issued permit must be on the job site at all times.
-At least one set of plans shall be on the site at all times.
+- The issued permit and at least one set of plans must be on the job site at all times.

 - Provide an adequate number of personnel to perform the test.
 The fire marshal is there to witness the functionality of the system, not to assist with the testing.
 In addition, when testing a system involving multiple parties such as a fire pump, the permitted contractor shall be responsible for securing all required representatives for the test.